mejaz/TodoList/README.md

 Introduction:
 -------------
-A Todo List one can easily add, update and delete tasks.
-Keep track of tasks completed.
+A Todo List, one can easily add, update, delete or complete tasks.
+Keep track of tasks pending or completed.
 It has login feature, so multiple users can make use of this application.

 Configuration:
 --------------